A neck lump is an abnormal growth or swelling that occurs within the region of the jawline to the collarbone.

 Tumors arising from the upper aero-digestive tract, often simply referred to as Head and Neck tumors, may present with hard painless neck lumps, or with a variety of symptoms related to the site of origin, eg throat pain, difficulty swallowing and voice change for throat or voice box cancer, or a non-healing tongue ulcer or tooth socket for cancers of the oral cavity.

 Hard, painless neck lumps are often the first manifestation of a head and neck cancer.
 These lumps represent lymph nodes swollen by the spread of cancer.
 Unlike lymph nodes swollen from infection or inflammation, lymph nodes swollen by cancer do not decrease or resolve over time.

 Finally, cancer can arise from the lymph nodes themselves, a condition called lymphoma.
 Patients with lymphoma may be completely asymptomatic except for the neck lump, or may have systemic symptoms like fever, night sweats or joint pain.
 Lymphoma should be considered for a patient with persistently enlarged lymph nodes and no other detectable abnormality in the head and neck.

-Patients with neoplastic lumps need to be very carefully assessed, and further investigations like a fibreoptic nasoendoscopy, ultrasound, CT or MRI scans, and needle or open biopsies. (see CLINIC SERVICES)
+Patients with neoplastic lumps need to be very carefully assessed, and further investigations like an ultrasound, fibreoptic nasoendoscopy, fine needle aspiration biopsy (FNAB) and CT or MRI scans.

 3 Mount Elizabeth #17-07